jarviscanada/jarvis_data_eng_SiddharthJoshi/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_SiddharthJoshi/tree/master/core_java)]:

   - Grep App: This project is a robust simulation of the Grep Command Line Tool in Linux.
 It is implemented in Core Java utilizing Maven for seamless build management along with Docker for deployment.
 Users can input a regex pattern, select a starting directory for the search, and designate an output file.
 This empowers the tool to generate a comprehensive list of matched lines, ready for further analysis.
-  - Stock Quote App: This app fetches Stock Quotes from the REST API endpoint and populates the database instance inside the Docker container with the obtained data.
+  - Stock Quote App: This Application is a Personal Stock Wallet that allows users to effortlessly buy, sell, and track all their stocks in one place.
+This acts as a central repository for all the company stocks utilizing PostgreSQL via JDBC.
+This app is portable across all platforms.

 ## Highlighted Projects